-Your interview will be used along with interviews from around 16 other health professionals who will also be talking with us about their experiences of caring for women with early or premature menopause.
+Your interview will be used along with interviews from around 40 other women who will also be talking with us about their experiences of early or premature menopause.
 Summaries of the topics covered in these interviews ('Talking Points') will be prepared for the website.
 People who use the site will be able to see the Talking Points as well as read extracts from the interviews, view video clips and listen to audio clips from interviews with people who agree to such use of their interviews.
 The interviews we collect will contribute to the information presented on the site, and extracts will be used to highlight some points.